-Several factors contribute to battery health decrease:
+Several factors contribute to iPhone’s battery-draining issue:

-- Frequent Charging Cycles: Each time you charge your iPhone, you complete a charging cycle.
+Each time you charge your iPhone, you complete a charging cycle.
 Over time, the number of charging cycles takes a toll on your battery’s overall health.

-- Exposure to Extreme Temperatures: Both scorching summer days and freezing winter nights can adversely affect your battery’s performance.
+Both scorching summer days and freezing winter nights can adversely affect your battery’s performance.
 Avoid exposing your iPhone to extreme temperatures.

-- Battery-Draining Apps: Some apps run in the background and consume significant power.
+Some apps run in the background and consume significant power.
 Identifying and managing such apps can help preserve your battery life.

-- Overcharging: Leaving your iPhone plugged in for prolonged periods, even after it reaches 100%, can accelerate battery degradation.
+Leaving your iPhone plugged in for prolonged periods, even after it reaches 100%, can accelerate battery degradation.

 Tips To Maintain iPhone Battery Health